katorymnd/remote-file-sync-docs/docs/troubleshooting.md

 **Solutions:**

-- Double-check the connection details in the Remote File Sync panel.
+- Double-check the connection for your desired protocol by clicking on `Latest Connection`.
+For example, if you're using FTP, Click on FTP from the list, and the logic will attempt to connect.
+If the connection fails, reinitialize it by selecting the protocol again.
+Click on the "**Open Sync Panel**" to access the **File Synchronization** tab.

 - Verify that the server is online and accessible from your network.
 - Ensure that the correct port is being used for the protocol (e.g., 22 for SFTP/SSH, 21 for FTP).
 - If using an SSH key, ensure that the key path is correct and the key has the appropriate permissions.